SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

     - If something unexpected pops up, better to catch it before fitting LightGBM.
 2. **Step 2: Model Initialisation Setup**
   - Import LightGBM
-  - **Initialise a basic LightGBM model**:
+  - **Initialise a basic LightGBM model (`train_lightgbm.py`)**
-    - Use default parameters for first run
-    - Define baseline parameters (learning rate, trees, seed).
-Specify random seed for reproducibility
     - Create both classifier (for max_risk, median_risk) and regressor (for pct_time_high).
+      - `LGBMClassifier` for max_risk & median_risk
+      - `LGBMRegressor` for pct_time_high
+    - Set `random_state=42` for reproducibility
+  - Skip cross-validation entirely because we aren’t evaluating performance yet, and dataset is too small.
 3. **Quick Test Run**:
   - Dont need to do a full training loop yet.
   - **Fit the model on a small subset of training data (10 patients) to**:
     - Verify that the pipeline works
     - Check that data formats, shapes, and types are correct (features (X) are numeric, targets (y) are the right shape)
     - Catch any errors with feature alignment or missing values
+    - Predictions are generated
+  - Ensured that the loop works for all 3 targets automatically
   - This catches pipeline errors before we spend time coding full CV training tomorrow.
 4. **Logging and Documentation**:
-  - Record:
+  - Recorded:
     - Dataset shapes (rows, columns)
     - Features used
-    - Any issues encountered (e.g., unexpected NaNs, strange distributions)
+    - Any issues encountered (e.g., unexpected NaNs, strange distributions) - none major
   - Document initial observations and notes for Phase 3
-5. **Extra**:
-  - Prepare a skeleton `train_lightgbm.py` file with placeholders for parameters and saving models.

 ### Train/Test Split vs Cross-Validation
 **Initial plan:**